skyfire-xyz/skyfire-solutions-aws-news-crawler-demo/aws/cloudfront-waf/README.md

 }
 ```

+Note:

-Note: WAF rules can be reordered to meet business logic requirements.
+1. WAF rules can be reordered to meet business logic requirements.

-Note: Depending on the use-case, these rules are entirely configurable and extendable - any bot categories can be set up for allow or blocking directly by WAF bot manager itself.
+2. Depending on the use-case, these rules are entirely configurable and extendable - any bot categories can be set up for allow or blocking directly by WAF bot manager itself.